 Age Demands Action (ADA)

 Age Demands Action (ADA) is a global grassroots campaign led by older people who are challenging age discrimination and fighting for their rights.
-At present, the campaign is held in 60 countries with over 200,000 campaigners taking part each year by joining marches, meeting governments, collecting signatures to petitions and speaking to the media.
+At present, the campaign is held in 60 countries with over 100,000 campaigners taking part each year by joining marches, meeting governments, collecting signatures to petitions and speaking to the media.

 Internationally the campaign is calling for a UN convention on the rights of older people.
 A UN convention would provide clarity about government responsibilities to protect older people’s rights and provide a system to hold them to account.
 A convention would also be a powerful advocacy tool and encourage a shift away from the perception of older people as recipients of welfare to rights holders with responsibilities.

-Over the course of three years, a petition calling for governments to support a UN convention has gained a massive popularity and received over 250,000 signatures, including signatures from high level officials such as the Prime Minister of Nepal, members of the Ministry of Foreign Affairs in the Philippines and members of the European Parliament in Slovenia.
+Over the years, a petition calling for governments to support a UN convention has gained a massive popularity and received over 250,000 signatures, including signatures from high level officials such as the Prime Minister of Nepal, members of the Ministry of Foreign Affairs in the Philippines and members of the European Parliament in Slovenia.

 The ADA campaign has three spikes every year:

-Age Demand Action on Health
+- Age Demand Action on Health

 7 April, World Health Day, when campaigners call on their national governments for better access to healthcare for older people;

-Age Demand Action for Rights
+- Age Demand Action for Rights

 15 June, World Elder Abuse Awareness Day, when campaigners across the world raise awareness of elder abuse and lobby their governments to protect older people; and